thedoughmonster/doughmonster-worker/README.md

 ### `/api/items-expanded`
 This endpoint is built for dashboards that need per-order snapshots with nested items:

 - When called without filters it returns the 20 most recent non-voided orders across every approval status (including active and fulfilled orders), sorted from newest to oldest.
-The worker walks backwards in one-hour windows (up to 48 hours or until a short handler time budget expires) so it surfaces the latest results without depending on a massive static lookback window.
+The worker now walks backwards in one-hour windows up to seven days or until the safety/page limits or handler time budget are reached, progressively expanding the lookback until it finds enough qualifying orders.
 - Each order groups all items for a Toast check and includes modifier breakdowns, per-item pricing (base, modifier, total), order timing, customer/location metadata, and aggregated totals (base, modifiers, discounts, service charges, tips, and grand total).
+- Results are deterministic: orders are sorted by created/opened date descending with stable order/check tie-breakers, line items are ordered by display index or creation time/seat/name, and modifiers are alphabetically grouped so cards do not jitter between refreshes.
 - `orderData` includes check-level context such as `status`, aggregated delivery/curbside/table metadata, and a `fulfillmentStatus` value that reflects the most advanced selection fulfillment state (NEW → HOLD → SENT → READY).
 - Accepts optional ISO-8601 `start`/`end` query parameters; when omitted the endpoint falls back to the adaptive window strategy described above and returns whatever it collected before the limit, safety caps, or time budget kicked in.
 - Supports optional `status` and `locationId` filters and a `limit` that caps the number of orders returned (default 20, maximum 500).